FEMA Flood Zone VE Explained

 Many Zone VE areas overlap with the Coastal Barrier Resources System (CBRS), a collection of undeveloped coastal barriers along the Atlantic and Gulf coasts.
 The Coastal Barrier Resources Act (CBRA) restricts federal expenditures and financial assistance within CBRS units, including federal flood insurance.

-Before purchasing a coastal property, always check whether it falls within a CBRS unit.
-You can verify CBRS boundaries through the U.S. Fish and Wildlife Service CBRS mapper or by checking your property's flood zone determination.
+Before purchasing a coastal property, always check whether it falls within a CBRS unit and confirm NFIP eligibility.
+You can verify CBRS boundaries through the U.S. Fish and Wildlife Service CBRS mapper and confirm insurance eligibility with your insurance agent.
+For a detailed overview of how CBRS designations work, see our CBRS Zones Explained guide.

 Related Guides